iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week3_qgis/W3_qgis3.md

 <img src="../Images/rentocc_naturaljenks.png" width="500">
 </p>

 Looking better.
-Now, at least 0 isn't mapped to four different colors.
+Now, at least `0` isn't mapped to four different colors.
 Now, there's something that bugs me about this color ramp.
-I typically associate darker colors with *more* of something and here it's the opposite.
+I associate darker colors with *more* of something and here it's the opposite.
 I'm going to invert my color ramp in the the Color Ramp selection menu.
+Again, feel free to choose your own colors/ramp/etc.

 Lastly, I want to differentiate between parcels that have no violation and parcels with a violation.
 To do this:
 - Click the green **plus** button to add another class.
 - Set the values of that class to be 0 - 0.
+(You can double click those values to edit.)
 - The next class will show up as 0 - 1, but it will only color the 1 values.
-- Color the 0-0 class gray.
+- Color the 0 - 0 class gray.

 This is what I have:
 <p align='center'>